Free mediation to settle out of court if you've started or received a claim for money.

 The service is free and helps resolve money disputes without the need for a court hearing.

-You work with a trained HM Courts and Tribunals Service mediator, who will help identify issues and work together to resolve them.
+You work with a trained, neutral mediator from HM Courts and Tribunals Service, who helps you to identify and resolve issues.

 - the claim in your case is up to £10,000